-You may be granted a recertification extension, but only under the following special circumstances:
+You may be granted an extension to complete continuing education requirements for recertifications, but only under the following special circumstances:

 - Natural disaster: In the event of bad weather, a natural disaster, or another emergency (for example, a power outage) - Medical or Personal Emergency: A medical or personal emergency is an unplanned event that prevents you from completing the recertification requirements for maintaining your credential(s).
 A medical or personal emergency may apply to you or one of your immediate family members; spouse, child, or parent as defined by the Family Medical Leave Act.
 Documentation (such as a doctor's note, emergency room forms, obituary) showing why you could not complete the recertification requirements will be required.